aws/chalice/docs/source/topics/blueprints.rst

     def index():
         return {'hello': 'world'}

-At this point we've defined two routes.
+At this point, we've defined two routes.
 One route, ``/``, is directly defined in our ``app.py`` file.
 The other route, ``/foo`` is defined in ``chalicelib/blueprints.py``.
 It was added to our Chalice app when we registered it via ``app.register_blueprint(extra_routes)``.